lynnel1/StratumFinder/README.md

 ## Antivirus false positives

-PyInstaller-built executables are routinely flagged as generic malware (`Win64:Malware-gen`) by AVG, Avast, Windows Defender, and similar products. **This is a known false positive, not a real infection.** Free ways to deal with it, lauching it from VS code is fine and no reaction from antivirus:
+PyInstaller-built executables are routinely flagged as generic malware (`Win64:Malware-gen`) by AVG, Avast, Windows Defender, and similar products. **This is a known false positive, not a real infection.** Free ways to deal with it (launching from VS Code triggers nothing at all):

 - **Add an exclusion** for the app folder in your antivirus (simplest for personal use).
 - **Build with `--onedir`** instead of `--onefile` — a folder of files triggers fewer detections than a single packed executable.